thisisobate/kyverno-website/src/content/docs/policies/other/restrict-binding-clusteradmin/restrict-binding-clusteradmin.md

 ---
-title: "Restrict Binding to Cluster-Admin"
+title: 'Restrict Binding to Cluster-Admin'
 category: Security
 version: 1.6.0
 subject: RoleBinding, ClusterRoleBinding, RBAC
-policyType: "validate"
+policyType: 'validate'
 description: >
   The cluster-admin ClusterRole allows any action to be performed on any resource in the cluster and its granting should be heavily restricted.
 This policy prevents binding to the cluster-admin ClusterRole in RoleBinding or ClusterRoleBinding resources.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/restrict-binding-clusteradmin/restrict-binding-clusteradmin.yaml" target="-blank">/other/restrict-binding-clusteradmin/restrict-binding-clusteradmin.yaml</a>

 ```yaml